starknet-edu/starknetbook/src/ch02-12-foundry-forge.md

     Fuzzer seed: 6375310854403272271
 ```

-At the moment, the fuzzer only supports generating values for the following types :
+The fuzzer supports these types by November 2023:

 - u8
 - u16